-Where in the EU can you spend winter in the sun?
-Cyprus, the Algarve, Crete and the Canary Islands are a great choice for some winter sun close to home.
-In this blogpost you'll find an overview, some of the best beaches as well as rainy weather activities – after all, you plan to travel Europe in the coldest and wettest months.
+Best European Winter Destinations: Where in the EU can you spend winter at the beach?
+Cyprus, the Algarve, Crete and the Canary Islands are a great choice for backpacking Europe in winter.

 You want to escape the cold but you don't feel like taking a long haul flight?
 Worry not!
 There are plenty of beautiful summery destinations just a short flight away that will give you beach vibes all year round.

 You might be as tempted to evade the long cold (Covid) winter as we are but you don't want to leave the security of the European Union.
 Being able to use your European Health Insurance Card can give you great peace of mind especially in recent times.
 So travelling in Europe is the perfect option for you if you want to spend your winter in the sun without leaving the safety of the EU.

 We have tried and tested all destinations ourselves like in all our blogposts!
 Some like Crete as far back as in 2010, some like Cyprus as recently as in 2021.